So, you started a blog and now you want to figure out how to get people to read it.

 The macro goal is the primary goal for your website.
 Most often this is going to be related to money.
 It could be the purchase of a product or affiliate commission.
-Normally, revenue is the end result you’re hoping for, but there are several smaller goals that can play a role in getting the person down the funnel.
+Normally, revenue is the result you’re hoping for, but several smaller goals can play a role in getting the person down the funnel.

 These small goals are micro-goals.
 They can be when people click a play button or a download link, subscribe to a newsletter, or spend a significant length of time on the site.